kfrn/rainbow-video/README.md

 See more examples [here](./examples.md).

 #### ⚠ Caveats & to-dos
-* Script should have more error handling
+* Script should have more error handling!
+Beware!
 * Blend of Bash and Python - refactor to Python at some stage.